daviaaze/AWCraft/README.md

 For the Discord, I've used **THIS** [API](https://github.com/Rapptz/discord.py) from [RAPPTZ](https://github.com/Rapptz)
 	The bot is running on [Heroku](https://www.heroku.com/)
 # What I'm doing now
- For now, I'm studying AWS automation with [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) and planning to improve the Discord bot to recive options from "**.jason**" files
+ For now, I'm studying AWS automation with [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) and planning to improve the Discord bot to recive options from "**.json**" files